 In addition to these projects, there are other interesting options.
 For example, join the vegetable garden project to support the local population in self-reliance and food security.
 Give English lessons to children who are rescued from human trafficking, emotionally support burned children by playing games with them during their hospital stay, help local female entrepreneurs improve their marketing plan for their handicraft shop or come up with games to mentally challenged monkeys and cats.

 What we can all offer is too much to describe here.
 Let us know what you want and what background you have, then we will talk to you to find a suitable project!
 Is your dream project not described here?
 Let us know what you want and what background you have, then we will talk to you to find a suitable project!

 Visa, insurance and safety

 For a stay in South America, you need to have a passport that is valid for at least 6 months after arrival.
 For a stay shorter than 90 days, you do not need a visa.
 If you want to stay longer, we will put you in contact with a local lawyer that can support you with the visa process for a small remuneration.
-The (private) health care in Ecuador is generally of good quality.
-If you get sick in Ecuador and in need of a doctor or dentist, we will always be welcome to accompany you!
+The (private) health care in Bolivia is generally of good quality.
+If you get sick in Bolivia and in need of a doctor or dentist, we will always be welcome to accompany you!
 It is important to have good travel insurance when you go for an internship or volunteering experience abroad.
 Our insurance partners would be glad to advice you about the opportunities.
 JoHo offers you the best-customized travel insurance!
-Most travellers say they felt save in Ecuador.
+Most travellers say they felt save in Bolivia.
 Of course, it is always important to take into account the (obvious) precautionary measures that likewise apply in the big European cities.
 Bring as few valuable things as possible and hide important documents and money.

 The mediation costs are €550, of which €50 go to the project where you will be active.
 These costs include: